raspy135/Qun-synthesizer/firmware/README.md

 ### v1.50

 - Some code for battery operation.
 Battery opertaion is still testing.
 The documentation will be updated when the test is finished.
 - UI code was rewritten to support battery operation.
-It should work for most of devices, but if you experience button recognition issue, please contact info@nunomo.com
+It should work for most of devices, but if you experience button recognition issue, please perform Button Adjustment widzard (Check the manual for detail).
+If you keep having trouble, please contact info@nunomo.com
 - Suspend: The device goes suspend mode by long pressing (4 sec) Mode button on LyraT board.
 Press RST to resume.
 - BLE MIDI on/off : BLE MIDI can be turn off by long pressing "Play" button.
 The change will not be applied until rebooting.
 It will save power consumption with battery operation.
 - Bug fix: Bug fix with Running status MIDI handling.
 If you are experiencing MIDI input issue with MIDI clock, then it could fix the issue.